dotnet/docs/docs/csharp/tutorials/intro-to-csharp/numbers-in-csharp-local.md

 Run this code by typing `dotnet run` in your command window.

-You can also experiment by performing multiple mathematics operations in the same line, if you'd like.
+You can also experiment by writing multiple mathematics operations in the same line, if you'd like.
 Try `c = a + b - 12 * 17;` for example.
 Mixing variables and constant numbers is allowed.

 > [!TIP]
 > As you explore C# (or any programming language), you'll